-Students who would benefit from additional support for making career academic choices and preparing for college and employment should enroll in Career Research and Development I (CRD I) as early as possible.
 Students seeking postsecondary education are advised to take at least two years of World Language.
 Students seeking degrees in Architectural Design are also advised to enroll in Physics and Chemistry as science electives.

-Architectural Design Academy students must take the Foundations of Technology course in the ninth grade.
-Students should be enrolled in Common Core Algebra I as a minimum level mathematics course in the 9th grade.
+Students should be enrolled in Algebra I as a minimum level mathematics course in the 9th grade.